zhenyaSymon/JobProfile/RuleForRank.md

-# rules for ranking
+# Rules for Ranking

-- Ranking according how many PR merged with Hactoberfest lebel and also mendatory atleast 10 star repo.
+- Ranking according, How many PR merged with Hactoberfest lebel and also mendatory at least 10 star on repo.